animate1978/MB-Lab/docs/skin_editor.rst

 .. image:: images/skin_editor_01.png

-Underneath the Skin Editor is a set of complex surface shaders.
+Underneath the Skin Editor are sets of complex surface shaders.

 These shaders have been developed to simulate the variety of skin tones and work under any lighting condition.
 There are currently two sets of shaders, one "photorealistic" set and the "cell" shaders set.
 Each set of shaders are assigned to specific base models.